 Signalized crossings are widely and infrequently spaced.
 On average, intersections in this section of W Grand Avenue are spaced 366 feet apart; signalized crossings, however, are spaced an average of over 1,000 feet apart.
 In one section, pedestrians must walk 0.3 miles before reaching the next signalized crossing.
 Several intersections lack marked crosswalks.
 Traffic signals make up half of all crossing facility types.
+The remaining crossing facilities are marked-uncontrolled crosswalks.

 Signalized crossings are evenly spaced and occur at all but one intersection.
-Pedestrians only need to walk one half block to reach the next signalized crossing.
+Pedestrians only need to walk one block, or an average of 460 feet, to reach the next signalized crossing.
 In this section, Valley Street/W Grand Avenue is the only intersection that does not have a traffic signal.
 At this location, there are two high visibility crosswalks with center medians.
 The center medians have space for pedestrians seeking refuge, however, the area is not ADA accessible.

 Marked crossings occur at every intersection.
-Pedestrians walking in this section encounter either a traffic signal or pedestrian crossing beacon at every intersection.
+Pedestrians walking in this section encounter either a traffic signal, HAWK Beacon, or RRFB at every intersection.
 On average, crossings are spaced 400 feet apart.
 In several places, parking lots and gas station driveways create potential safety concerns/conflict points as cars move in and out across the sidewalk.